nabeelvalley/docs/src/content/docs-md/go/basics.md

 ## Shorthand Method

-Inside of a function we can declare variables using the assignment operator with the following
+Inside of a function we can declare variables using the assignment operator with the following without having to specify the type of `var` keyword

 ```go
 name := "John